bigcommerce/bigcommerce-api-php/README.md

 ### OAuth

-In order to obtain the auth_token you would consume `Bigcommerce::getAuthToken` method
+In order to obtain the auth_token you would consume `Bigcommerce::getAuthToken` method during an installation of a single-click app.
+Alternatively, if you already have a token, skip to `Bigcommerce::configure` and provide your credentials.

 ~~~php